Art, Craft & Design

 Who should take the course?

-Before opting for A Level Art & Design, students should have met the entrance criteria of Grade 6 at GCSE Art, one of its related subjects, or be able to provide a high quality portfolio to evidence your skills.
+Before opting for A Level Art & Design, students should have met the entrance criteria in GCSE Art (recommended Grade 6), or be able to provide a high quality portfolio to evidence skills.
+A refined and skilful drawing ability is required as well as a dedicated, independent work ethic.

 What will I learn?